AWegnerGitHub/awegnergithub.github.io-content/2019_07_09_travis_ci_tutorial.md

 to see [environment variables in Travis CI][2] or even unintentionally transfer them if you transfer your repository.
 I [build this blog using Travis CI][3].
 I've [used Travis CI to set up an OpenShift application][4].
-[SmokeDetector][5] uses it to manage it's blacklists.
+[SmokeDetector][5] uses it to manage its blacklists.
 In short, I have experience with Travis CI.

 I was surprised when I saw a course being offered for free recently on Udemy that deals with Travis CI.
 Since it was free and only a couple hours long, I figured I'd